Lang: enLang: el

 Second Term

-The aim of this module is to develop an understanding of management practices and trends within the contemporary international art market.
+The aim of this course is to develop an understanding of management practices and trends within the contemporary international art market.
 The course focuses on the interactions between artists, collectors, museums, auction houses and galleries, as well as on the treatment of art as an investment.
-Special emphasis shall be placed on the organisation and management of international art fairs and shows.
+The structure, organisation and management of different cultural activities, such as visual art, photography, theatre, dance, and film will be comparatively examined.
+Special emphasis will be placed on the organisation and management of international art fairs, festivals and shows.
+New technologies and management adaptability will be thoroughly discussed.

 • Be equipped to compete for management positions in art management institutions.

-Τeaching hours and credit allocation: 30 hours, 5 credits
+Teaching hours and credit allocation: 44 hours, 9 credits

-• Understand the problem of online art and privacy.
+• Understand the issue of online art and privacy

-• Discover the possible fraud in online art purchases and sales.
+• Discover possible fraud in online art purchases and sales

-• Discover how the management of cultural heritage works in the digital age.
+• Discover how the management of cultural heritage, tangible and intangible, works in the digital age

 The elective courses